Early history of video games: A new industry

 At the beginning of the 1970s, video games existed almost entirely as novelties passed around by programmers and technicians with access to computers, primarily at research institutions and large companies.
 The history of video games transitioned into a new era early in the decade, however, with the rise of the commercial video game industry.

 The arcade video game industry grew out of the pre-existing arcade game industry, which was previously dominated by electro-mechanical games (EM games).
 Following the arrival of Sega's EM game Periscope (1966), the arcade industry was experiencing a "technological renaissance" driven by "audio-visual" EM novelty games, establishing the arcades as a healthy environment for the introduction of commercial video games in the early 1970s.
-The first commercial arcade video game was Computer Space (1971), which was developed by Nolan Bushnell and Ted Dabney and was based on Spacewar.
-Bushnell, who had previously worked at an arcade, wanted to recreate Spacewar as an arcade game.
-They had found the Data General Nova, a US$4,000 computer that they thought would be powerful enough to run four games of Spacewar at once; the computer turned out to not actually be powerful enough for the project.
+The first commercial arcade video game was Computer Space (1971), which was developed by Nolan Bushnell and Ted Dabney and was based on Spacewar!.
+Bushnell, who had previously worked at an arcade, wanted to recreate Spacewar! as an arcade game.
+They had found the Data General Nova, a US$4,000 computer that they thought would be powerful enough to run four games of Spacewar! at once; the computer turned out to not actually be powerful enough for the project.
 While investigating the concept of replacing some of the computer with purpose-built hardware, however, the pair discovered that making a system explicitly for running such a game, rather than general programs, would be much less expensive: as low as $100.
-A prototype version had been successfully displayed for a short time in August 1971 in a local bar, the design was nearly finished, and the pair had founded a company around it called Syzygy.
+A prototype version was successfully displayed for a short time in August 1971 in a local bar, by which time the design was nearly finished, and the pair had founded a company around it called Syzygy.
 Bushnell had also found a manufacturer for the game, Nutting Associates, who would make the final game cabinets and sell them to distributors.